schrudolf/random-web-token/README.md

 ## Character sets

-Use one of the predefined sets as the first argument when generating tokens:
+Use one of the predefined sets as the first argument when generating a string:

 | Name            | Characters Used |
 | --------------- | --------------- |